How to check and improve your credit score

 - Parking fines

-- Whether you have checked your credit rating
+- Whether you've checked your credit rating before

 - Gambling activity

 - Council tax payments (although as a student you're exempt from paying anyway!)